sametmarasli/roma-immobiliare/README.md

 - [ ] move all the infra code to terraform
 - feature ideas:
     [ ] advert page and order number

+# LOG
+12.08
+- There is no way to filter auctions by url arguments
+- Started to build real estate properties model